- This event has passed.

-With a focus on working in small-to-mid size teams, the webinar will explore how organisations can achieve more impact with fewer resources.
-Acknowledging that not every online approach will be right for you, the webinar will also help you to establish and prioritise genuinely valuable audience reactions to maximise your time and output.
+With a focus on working in small-to-mid size teams, the webinar explores how organisations can achieve more impact with fewer resources.
+Acknowledging that not every online approach will be right for you, the webinar helps you to establish and prioritise genuinely valuable audience reactions to maximise your time and output.

 Rob Lindsay, Head of Audiences for The Space

 Rob is a Digital Producer and Strategist who specialises in helping arts and heritage organisations use digital media to engage meaningfully with new and developing audiences.
 Having worked in arts and broadcast for almost two decades, including significant roles with BBC and Birmingham Royal Ballet, Rob focuses on understanding how online and social content behaves differently to other media.
 For The Space, he works across a slate of R&D commissions, and manages a series of mentoring programmes across the UK.
 He is a guest lecturer in social film at University of Birmingham.